KamilDabrowskiDev/CurrenciesComposeAndroidApp/README.md

 - **Currency Details Screen: Historical Trends**
   - View historical exchange rates of a selected currency for the **last 2 weeks**.
+  - Historical exchange rates are descending sorted by date
   - Significant rate changes (±10%) are automatically **highlighted**.

+- **Unit tested**
+  - Data layer and Logic layer

 ## 🛠️ Technology Stack